mwmlln/shinju_select/README.md

 * Description - Description was placed in the html head element to provide the clear information about the site

 **Agile software development**
-Throughout development process of this site, agile development approach was taken using GitHub functions which are issues, milestones, iterations and Kanaban board.
+Throughout development process of this site, agile development approach was taken using GitHub functions which are issues, milestones, iterations and Kanban board.

 ## 1.7 SCOPE